Sunday 31 December 2017

 Also just uploaded 45 minutes of a Westwood show that was on the other side of this tape - 3rd December '99 with J Live and Asheru in the studio

 The Black Rob rarities continue to surface on a regular basis.
 Once again this one appeared by way of Grime & Lime uploading this DJ Rampage mixtape.
 It's listed on the cover as 'Smooth Criminal' but what we appear to have is a demo/reference track for Espacio, which ended up being a single off Life Story.
-There's no Lil Kim or G Dep on this, although Rob does reference Dep and seems to rap a part possibly intended for him.
+There's no Lil Kim on here but Rob does reference Dep and seems to rap a part possibly intended for him.
 The verses are different from the final version and in typical demo fashion, there's no chorus.
 It's another storytelling / heist type joint that BR does so well.
-As usual, if you have a better quality version get in touch.

 I copped this on Canal Street on a trip to NYC in 2004.
 Looking back it seems like that year was New York's last stand, before the South and eventually everywhere else took over.
 This CD is essentially a promo for Alchemist's 'First Infantry' album.
 As you'd expect, Mobb Deep, D Block and Dipset are heavily featured on here so it's generally a good listen, but the Papoose and Canibus freestyle over the Guerilla Monsoon Rap instrumental might be worth skipping if you're feeling a bit fragile and/or suffer from migranes as it's not for the faint hearted or irritable.
 Time and a place and all that.